 Jurassic sandstone and limestone patches poke out from beneath the ancient lava in other areas on Skye.
 A small cliff is visible where the stream meets the sea at Lochbay on Waternish, fairly near to the Cabin.
 Other Jurassic fossils, including Ammonites are found around Broadford.
 Another interesting site is at Duntulm, just to the north of Staffin.
 In 2015, there was a major discovery of fossilised dinosaur footprints on the shore (near NG410738 on the Ordnance Survey map of North Skye) and just south of Duntulm Castle.
 These prints, visible only at low tide, make up the biggest trackway in Scotland.
 The prints were made by sauropods, a group of huge, long-necked dinosaurs and so, obviously, are quite large.

-Both Meadow Cottage and the Cabin contain a good range of wildlife guides and identification books – some of them specific to Scotland or the Hebrides.
+The Cabin contains a good range of wildlife guides and identification books – some of them specific to Scotland or the Hebrides.
 There are also OS maps of the Island – waterproof so you can take them out and about.
 A note book is there for you to record what you have seen, where & when, to enable and inform, and impress others.

 If you are interested in a particular aspect of wildlife or wish to see something specific then please just let us know.